 Hitting into a Penalty Area (Rule 17)

 This is probably the most frequent cause of a 1-stroke penalty.
-Penalty Areas - what we used to call "hazards" - are marked with either red or yellow stakes/lines.
-Your very first choice, if possible, is to play the ball as it lies inside the penalty area without penalty.
-You're even allowed to ground your club now.
-But often, the ball is unplayable (e.g., in the water or a thick, muddy bank).
+Penalty Areas - what we used to call "hazards" - are marked with red or yellow stakes/lines.
+Your first choice, if possible, is to play the ball as it lies inside the penalty area without penalty.
+You're allowed to ground your club now, but often the ball is unplayable, such as when it's in the water or on a thick, muddy bank.

 If you can't or don't want to play it, you have several relief options, all for a one-stroke penalty: